 FOR IMMEDIATE RELEASE

-Paper Culture works to respect Mother Nature and has made sustainability a core tenant of its mission since Day 1.
-No new trees are cut down when Paper Culture creates cards for its customers because every card is printed on 100 percent post consumer recycled paper that is both FSC Certified (FSC-SECR-2003) and generated with renewable energy.
-From taking public transportation, to using compact fluorescent lamps, conservation is Paper Culture’s primary objective.
+Paper Culture has always worked to respect Mother Nature and has made sustainability a core tenant of its mission since Day 1.
+Every Paper Culture card is printed on 100 percent post consumer recycled paper that is both FSC Certified (FSC-SECR-2003) and generated with renewable energy.
+More than 80 percent of the company’s employees take public transportation or drive hybrid vehicles, helping the company reduce its carbon footprint by conserving resources.
 And, to offset the carbon footprint that it cannot eliminate, Paper Culture is a CarbonFree® partner of Carbonfund.org.

 About Paper Culture